mbidnyk1/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     If n > 0 input size n is going to always be bigger than a by *n so with a really big input its the operations are going to increase linearly so it can be greater than n^3. n^3/n^2 = n, O(n) time complexity.

 b)
     The first loop is O(n) because each operation increases linearly based on input size.
-The second, while loop, is also O(n) for the same reason so in total this is O(n^2) time complexity.
+The second, while loop, is O(log(n)) because it talks half of the operations to run.
+For this reason its total this is O(n log(n)) time complexity.

 c)
     The function is being called recursively n times before reaching the base case so its O(n).